 Among the building categories that achieved above-average savings were retail, office, and K-12 schools.
 The research found that the average school district, with buildings totaling 800,000 square feet, would see annual savings of 2.4 percent for three consecutive years, yielding the salary of 1.2 full-time teachers each year.

 "These findings show the power of information," said Cliff Majersik, Executive Director of IMT.
 "ENERGY STAR benchmarking is a powerful tool to guide and motivate building improvements to cut waste and save big money.
 In fact, a recent survey showed that more than 60 percent of building operators who benchmark use benchmarking to decide where to invest their resources and to make the business case for those investments."

-The data was self-reported and was filtered to exclude outliers, incomplete records, and test facilities.
+The benchmarking data in EPA's analysis was self-reported and filtered to exclude outliers, incomplete records, and test facilities.
 To learn more, visit: www.energystar.gov/DataTrends.